OhMyGuus/BetterCrewLink/README.md

 - Walls Block Audio.
 - Volume Sliders.
 - Public Lobby List.
-- Other languages.
+- Multiple languages.
 - Better mod compatibility.
-- It doesn't break when someone leaves/disconnects.
+- It doesn't break when players leave/disconnect.
 - It works on any network even with UPnP disabled.
 (Strict NAT)
 - More fun settings like hearing through cameras, impostor radio.
 - You can actually disable the overlay.